nfprojects/nfengine/README.md

 * We use spaces to indent parts of code.
 Each indentation takes 4 spaces.
 Mixed tabs and spaces are forbidden.
 * To make code reviewing easier, keep max 100 chars per line.
 Exceptions to that rule might occur if it is absolutely necessary, depending on the situation (keep in mind, some legacy code in the repository might not follow this rule).
 * Each source file should have a doxygen boilerplate which will briefly describe what this module does.
 This rule applies to header files as well.
+* Each public API class and method should be well documented in doxygen style.
 * Use two newlines to separate chunks of code in one file (e.g. to split constants from function/method definitions, to split boilerplate from rest of the file, or to split namespaces).
 * Naming rules:
     * **camelCase**, e.g.: ``int fontSize;``